Pension grants for schools, local authorities and music education hubs

 Introduction

-We are providing £1.5 billion a year to schools and local authorities through the teachers’ pension employer contribution grant (TPECG) and supplementary fund.
-This funding covers the cost of the increase in the employer contribution rate of the Teachers’ Pension Scheme (TPS) from 16.4% to 23.6%, from September 2019.
+We provided £1.5 billion a year to schools and local authorities through the teachers’ pension employer contribution grant (TPECG) and supplementary fund.
+This funding was to cover the cost of the increase in the employer contribution rate of the Teachers’ Pension Scheme (TPS) from 16.4% to 23.6%, from September 2019.

-The TPS data does not give us information about individual schools’ contributions to the scheme since most schools are part of a local authority or multi-academy trust.
-Therefore, to match the funding as closely as we can to costs, we allocate the TPECG using a per-pupil formula.
-The methodology we use is explained in this document.
+The TPS data did not give us information about individual schools’ contributions to the scheme, as most schools are part of a local authority or multi-academy trust.
+Therefore, to match the funding as closely as we could to costs, we allocated the TPECG using a per-pupil formula.
+The methodology we used is explained in this document.

-Schools and local authorities (on behalf of their high needs institutions) also continue to receive payments from the supplementary fund, which supports schools that have faced unusually high pension costs.
-These are based on the claims, submitted and paid, for the academic year 2019 to 2020.
+Schools and local authorities (on behalf of their high needs institutions) also received payments from the supplementary fund, which supports schools that have faced unusually high pension costs.
+These were based on the claims submitted and paid for the academic year 2019 to 2020.

-Local authorities continue to receive pension funding for centrally employed teachers (CETs), and music education hubs that are not part of a local authority continue receiving funding for their directly employed teachers, based on the information they submitted on the total cost of the increase for their teachers in the academic year 2019 to 2020.
-We are not running a new claims process for the supplementary fund, centrally employed teachers or music education hubs.
+Local authorities received pension funding for centrally employed teachers (CETs), and music education hubs that are not part of a local authority received funding for their directly employed teachers, based on the information they submitted on the total cost of the increase for their teachers in the academic year 2019 to 2020.
+We did not run a new claims process for the supplementary fund, centrally employed teachers or music education hubs.

-From 2021 to 2022, funding for the increase in pension costs will be paid through the schools, high needs and central school services block (CSSB) national funding formulae (NFF), instead of as separate grants.
+From 2021 to 2022, the majority of the funding for the increase in pension costs has been paid through the schools, high needs and central school services block (CSSB) NFF, instead of as separate grants.

-- in the schools NFF, we have added an amount to reflect the current TPECG funding onto the basic per-pupil units and the minimum per pupil funding levels - we have also added an amount, representing the funding schools receive through the TPECG and supplementary fund, for their reception to year 11 pupils onto the baselines used to calculate minimum increases in funding
+- in the schools NFF, we added an amount to reflect the current TPECG funding onto the basic per-pupil units and the minimum per pupil funding levels – we also added an amount representing the funding schools receive through the TPECG and supplementary fund for their reception to year 11 pupils onto the baselines used to calculate minimum increases in funding

 More details can be found in the NFF policy document.

-The table summarises when schools and local authorities will receive their remaining allocations for TPECG, supplementary funding, and pension funding for centrally employed teachers (CETs).
+The table summarises when schools and local authorities received their final remaining allocations for TPECG, supplementary funding, and pension funding for centrally employed teachers (CETs).

 ---|---|---|